microsoft/fluentui/rfcs/react-components/styles-handbook.md

 }
 ```

-Conditions to apply styles might be complex, in this case consider to extract them to separate variables:
+Conditions to apply styles might be complex, in this case consider extracting them to separate variables:

 ```js
 // ✅ Do